Yuvistrying/247stonx/README.md

 - Color-coded price changes and market status indicators
 - Mobile-responsive design
 - SQLite database for storing user preferences
+- **NEW**: Multi-threaded stock data scraping for significantly faster performance
+- **NEW**: Improved HTML/JSON/API extraction for more reliable data

 ## Requirements